aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/feature-specific-considerations.md

     _The account ${accountKey} utilizes a Gateway Load Balancer: ${loadBalancerItem.name}.
 Please refer to documentation on how to manage these resources._ or _The organizational unit ${ouKey} utilizes a Gateway Load Balancer: ${loadBalancerItem.name}.
 Please refer to documentation on how to manage these resources._

 If you are using Gateway Load Balancers (GWLB) in ASEA, (`"type: "GWLB"` is set for one of your Load Balancers in the `alb` configuration), the configuration tool will not map the existing GWLB in ASEA to the LZA configuration.

+!!! warning
+    Review the FAQ entry [Gateway Load Balancer are not supported in the configuration conversion, how will this impact the workload availability?](../faq.md#gateway-load-balancer-are-not-supported-in-the-configuration-conversion-how-will-this-impact-the-workload-availability) to assess the potential impact of your workload availability during the upgrade.

 If you're looking to implement GWLBs in your environment, you can do so by referencing the central network services [configuration](https://awslabs.github.io/landing-zone-accelerator-on-aws/latest/typedocs/latest/interfaces/___packages__aws_accelerator_config_dist_config_lib_models_network_config.ICentralNetworkServicesConfig.html) within LZA.
 The LZA configuration allows end-users to define multiple GWLBs and VPC and subnets of where these resources are provisioned.
 End-users can also define which subnets the service endpoints are distributed to.

 To set up GWLBs in your LZA environment, reference the `network-config.yaml` file and specify the `gatewayLoadBalancers` configuration within the `centralNetworkServices` configuration: